 If you relate, then this software roundup is for you.
 Let me introduce you to a genre of Mac data recovery apps that promises to rescue you and get your data back.
 We explore which recovers your data most effectively.

 The one that consistently gives the best results is also the hardest to use.
-But if you’re serious about getting your data back, and you’re willing to read the manual, R-Studio is the app you want.
+But if you’re serious about getting your data back and are willing to read the manual, R-Studio is the app you want.

 But for most users, I recommend Stellar Data Recovery for Mac.
 It’s the easiest app we cover, and in most areas boasts results that are pretty close to R-Studio.